drdrang/planner-inserts/README.md

 All are intended to be printed on letter-sized paper.
 The junior-sizes pages are printed two-up.

 The PostScript files are the master files; the PDFs are derived from them via the `ps2pdf` utility that ships with [Ghostscript][1].
-The multipage PDFs are constructed from the single-page PDFs through a copy-and-paste operation in the Mac's Preview application.
-This should probably be automated.
+The multipage PDFs (which end with "-rv") are constructed from the single-page PDFs through a shell script called `pdfcat`:

+    #!/bin/bash
+    gs -dBATCH -dNOPAUSE -q -sDEVICE=pdfwrite -sOutputFile=- $*

+This uses Ghostscript to concatenate the PDF files listed on the command line and send them to stdout.

+The Makefile puts everything together.
+Running `make` creates all the PDF files; running `make clean` deletes all the PDF files.

 [1]: http://pages.cs.wisc.edu/~ghost/